Ellmen/alcov/README.md

 * Estimating abundace of variants of concern from wastewater sequencing data

+You can read more about how Alcov works in the preprint, __[Alcov: Estimating Variant of Concern Abundance from SARS-CoV-2 Wastewater Sequencing Data](https://www.medrxiv.org/content/10.1101/2021.06.03.21258306v1)__

 The tool can also be used for:

 * Converting nucleotide and amino acid mutations for SARS-CoV-2 such as those found on https://covariants.org/variants/S.N501